top of page

 Ara / Aran / Aranak / Aranan

-Aranak is a mountain in Bingol; Aranan is a village near Sna.
+Names tied to Kurdish geography; Aranak is a mountain in Bingöl and Aranan a village near Sna.

 Araz / Arazoo / Arezu

-Araz refers to Mount Araz; Arazoo/Arezu means wish or desire.
+Araz refers to Mount Araz; Arazoo/Arezu means wish, hope, or desire.

 Arda / Ardil / Areen / Arêz / Arî / Arîman / Arîn / Ariya / Ariyan